ajevans451/comprobo23-warmup-project/README.md

 ### Source Code
 As of September 2023, the homepage for this project is [github/ajevans451/comprobo23-warmup-project](https://github.com/ajevans451/comprobo23-warmup-project).

+## Behaviors
+For each behavior, describe the problem at a high-level.
+Include any relevant diagrams that help explain your approach.
+Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.
+### Finite State Controller
+For the finite state controller, what was the overall behavior.
+What were the states?
+What did the robot do in each state?
+How did you combine and how did you detect when to transition between behaviors?
+Consider including a state transition diagram in your writeup.
+### Object-Oriented Structure
+How was your code structured?
+Make sure to include a sufficient detail about the object-oriented structure you used for your project.
+#### foo

+#### bar

+## Reflection
+What if any challenges did you face along the way?
+### Room for Improvement
+What would you do to improve your project if you had more time?
+### Key Takeaways
+What are the key takeaways from this assignment for future robotic programming projects?
+For each takeaway, provide a sentence or two of elaboration.
+#### foo

+#### Barbie

 ## Authors

 CJ Hilty [(github)](https://github.com/cjhi) \